sup-heliotrope/sup/README.txt

 - Multiple buffer support.
 Why be limited to viewing one thread at a time?

-- Automatic context-sensitive help.

-- Message tagging and multi-message tagged operations.

-- Mutt-style MIME attachment viewing.
+- Tons of other little features, like automatic context-sensitive help, multi-message operations, MIME attachment viewing, recent contact list generation, etc.

 Current limitations which will be fixed:

-- Support for mbox ONLY at this point.
-No support for POP, IMAP, and GMail accounts.
+- Support for mbox only at this point.
+No support for POP, IMAP, mh, GMail mailstores.

 - No internationalization support.
 No wide characters, no subject demangling.

-- No GMail-style filters.

-- Unix-centrism in MIME attachment handling.
+- Unix-centrism in MIME attachment handling and in sendmail invocation.

+- Several obvious missing features, like undo, filters / saved searches, message annotations, etc.

 == SYNOPSYS: